 The first step in both prototypes is the pre-processing step.
 It is needed, as it simplifies working with the expressions in the later steps.
-One of the responsibilities of the pre-processor is to verify that only allowed operators and symbols are present in the given expressions.
+One of the responsibilities of the preprocessor is to verify that only allowed operators and symbols are present in the given expressions.
 This is comparable to the work a scanner like Flex1 performs.
 Secondly, this step also converts the expression into an intermediate representation.
 In essence, the pre-processing step can be compared to the frontend of a compiler as described in Section 2.3.
 If new operators are required, the pre-processor must be extended as well.
-Otherwise, expressions containing these operators would be treated as invalid and never reach the evaluator.